 Here’s why using keyboard shortcuts is great:

-• They make you work quicker, like switching between apps, copying text, or making a new document without moving your hands around too much.
+• They make tasks like switching between apps, copying text, and making a new document a lot easier.
+And you manage to do all of this without moving your hands too much.

-• If you use a mouse a lot, you might get hand pain.
-Shortcuts can help with that, keeping your hands, wrists, and fingers feeling better.
+• As for using a mouse, when used a lot, you can get hand and wrist pain.
+Shortcuts help with that because you can keep your hands, wrists, and fingers in one place.

 • Some computer tasks are tricky to find in menus.
 Shortcuts make them easy to do with just a few keys.